Are insomnia and sleep apnea related?

 Addressing Insomnia

-Chronic insomnia may be treated with cognitive behavioral therapy for insomnia (CBT-I), medication, or a combination of both.
-CBT-I is a structured program that helps you identify and replace thoughts and behaviors that cause or worsen sleep problems with habits that promote sound sleep.
+Chronic insomnia may be treated with cognitive behavioral therapy (CBT-I), medication, or a combination of both.
+CBT-I is a structured program that helps people identify and replace thoughts and behaviors that cause or worsen sleep problems with habits that promote sound sleep.

 Medications can also be used to treat insomnia.
 However, they should be used under the supervision of a healthcare provider due to potential side effects and the risk of dependency.